-§ 2001.31 Systematic review for declassification [3.3].
+§ 2001.31 Systematic review for declassification (3.3).

 (a) Permanent records.
-Systematic review is applicable only to these classified records and presidential papers or records that the Archivist of the United States, acting under the Federal Records Act, has determined to be of sufficient historical or other value to warrant permanent retention.
+Systematic review is applicable only to those classified records and presidential papers or records that the Archivist of the United States, acting under the Federal Records Act, has determined to be of sufficient historical or other value to warrant permanent retention.

 (b) Non-permanent records.
-Non-permanent classified records shall be disposed of in accordance with schedules approved by the Administrator of General Services under the Records Disposal Act.
+Nonpermanent classified records shall be disposed of in accordance with schedules approved by the Administrator of General Services under the Records Disposal Act.
 These schedules shall provide for the continued retention of records subject to an ongoing mandatory review for declassification request.